-James, the IXth Earl, undertook the next reconstruction by adding two wings to the north and south of the existing pavilions, thus respecting the original design, but also providing modern living accommodation.
+James, the IXth Earl, undertook the next reconstruction by adding wings to the north and south of the existing pavilions, thus respecting the original design, but also providing modern living accommodation.
 David Bryce and William Burn were the architects.
-The north wing, used by the family as .iving accomodation, is a country house with about six bedrooms and appropriate bathrooms, allied with manageable reception rooms, smaller and easier to heat than the state rooms in the east wing.
-Sadly, little of the 17th century decoration has survived, apart from the magnificent ceilings plastered by Charles II’s court plasterers (who also decorated the Palace of Holyroodhouse), and the ante-room to the state reception rooms.
+The north wing, used by the family as living accommodation, is a country house with about six bedrooms and appropriate bathrooms, allied with manageable reception rooms, smaller and easier to heat than the state rooms in the east wing.
+Sadly, little of the 17th century decoration of the state romms has survived, apart from the magnificent ceilings plastered by Charles II’s court plasterers (who also decorated the Palace of Holyroodhouse), and the ante-room to the state reception rooms.
 The tower was built at the same time.

 The 1840s work at Thirlestane was dogged by difficulties.
 Burn wrote to his patron: 'In all my experience I have never seen or encountered... one [building] which presented so many difficulties or exhibited such an extent of insufficiency, decay and danger.'
 Sadly, he was not the last architect to comment on Thirlestane’s structural defects.